ulejm/Sustainability_V3/README.md

 ### Data Import
 Go to bigquery and click "creat table".
 Choose "import from google cloud store" and click our bucket to import data.

-# Future Work
-We are going to develope a sustainability extension based on this one.
-Further information will be updated soon.